RegTrack: Simplicity Beneath Complexity in Robust Multi-Modal 3D Multi-Object Tracking: Method

-where the attention weights $\mathcal{P}_{w} \in \mathbb{R}^{N \times 1088}$ are derived from the features $\mathcal{P}_{l2}$ through an \textit{MLP} layer, which quantifies the channel- and point-wise significance of the features $\mathcal{P}_{l25}$.
-Subsequently, the global and local features are fused through a weighted sum using learnable parameters $\alpha, \beta \in \mathbb R^{1 \times 1088}$.
-The resulting feature vector is then processed through an \textit{MLP} layer and \textit{L2} normalized to obtain the final point cloud representation, expressed as
+where the weights $\mathcal{P}_{w} \in \mathbb{R}^{N \times 1024}$ are learned from the features $\mathcal{P}_c$ through the HA layer and are used to adaptively characterize the relative importance of different semantic channels at each point.
+Finally, the global and local features are aggregated via an adaptive weighted summation with a learnable parameter $\alpha \in \mathbb{R}^{1 \times 1024}$ and a 1D convolution, yielding the point cloud representation, formulated as